How to Take Product Photographs with a Mobile Phone

 Limitations of mobile phones for product photography

 Mobile phones aren’t generally designed for taking product photographs.
-Most have a wide-angle lens - intended for capturing landscapes and fitting several people into selfies - and tend to distort images to some extent to fit as much as possible into the frame.
+Most have a wide-angle lens - intended for capturing landscapes and fitting several people into selfies - and distort images to some extent so they can fit as much as possible into the frame.
 Lewis the Lion has large feet anyway, but the lens on my mobile phone has exaggerated this further.
-At the same time, his body and tail, in the middle of the shot, look smaller and further away.
+At the same time, his body and tail, in the middle of the shot, look slightly smaller than in reality.
 Whether this is a problem depends on the type of product you are photographing and the exact characteristics of your phone’s camera lens.
 Try it out and see before making a decision.

-Higher-end phones may have a dedicated “portrait” or telephoto lens.
-If yours does, it will be worth using that function as any distortion should be minimised.
+Higher-end phones may feature a dedicated “portrait” or telephoto lens.
+If yours does, it could be worth using that function as it should minimise any distortion.

-The most significant difference between phone cameras and dedicated cameras is the size of the sensor - the light-sensitive panel sitting behind the shutter that captures the image.
-Phone sensors are tiny compared to even an entry-level cameras, and this means the amount of information they can harvest per pixel is greatly reduced too.
-It can be hard to capture fine detail, like Lewis the Lion’s fur, the texture of things like leather or material, or anything with a distinct pattern like carbon fibre.
-The small sensors in mobile phones can also produce “mushy” colours, or odd artefacts caused by the phone’s processors attempting to fill in some of the gaps in the image’s data.
+The most significant difference between phone cameras and dedicated cameras is the size of the sensor - the light-sensitive panel inside the phone that captures the image.
+Phone sensors are tiny compared to even an entry-level camera’s, and this means the amount of information they can harvest per pixel is greatly reduced too.
+It can be hard to capture fine detail, like Lewis the Lion’s fur, the texture of things like leather or cloth, or anything with a distinct pattern like carbon fibre.
+The small sensors in mobile phones can also produce slightly “mushy” colours, or odd artefacts caused by the phone’s processors attempting to fill in some of the gaps in the image data.

 What can a professional product photographer offer instead?

 A mobile phone can be a great tool to get images when the priority is to get your store up and running.
-But if you are selling small, detailed, or high-end products, you’re likely to find that the images achievable with a mobile lack that extra ‘pop’ needed to really showcase your products.
-There are two main reasons for this - Firstly, the way light hits the product and, secondly, the level of detail that can be captured by the camera taking the photograph.
+But if you are selling small, detailed, or high-end products, the images achievable with a mobile can lack that extra ‘pop’ needed to really showcase your products.
+There are two main reasons for this - firstly, the way light hits the product and, secondly, the level of detail that can be captured by that specific camera.

 Dan Purdue